vuestorefront/vue-storefront/packages/core/docs/migrate/2.3.0-rc.1/overview.md

 });
 ```

-`customQuery` is now an object that accepts object with:
+As you can in the example above, `customQuery` is now an object that accepts object with:
 - key matching the name of GraphQL query to override,
 - value matching the name of the handler in `middleware.config.js`.